 For the artichoke and sausage kabobs: Alternate placing sausage, artichoke, and mushrooms onto a grill safe skewer.

 For the sausage sandwich kabobs: Slide baguette onto grill safe skewer and alternate filling the skewer with peppers, onion and sausage; ending with another piece of baguette.

 Grill over medium heat for 8 to 10 minutes (or according to directions on package for your sausage, depending on what kind you picked up) making sure to rotate often to not burn the bread or artichoke.

 For me, this will be the only year I can remember not grilling and spending the day with friends and family on Memorial Day.
-A local restaurant we love is honoring all Vets – not just ones with active IDs.
-It’s a great thing and Handsome and I couldn’t miss the opportunity to spend a night out at one of our favorite restaurants – and since he was in the military, might as well splurge a little today for him.
+A local restaurant we love is honoring all Vets, and not just ones with an active ID.
+It's a great thing, and Handsome and I couldn't miss the opportunity to spend a night out at one of our favorite restaurants.
+Since he was in the military, might as well splurge a little today for him.